PoornashreeCR/Match_and_Move_Game/README.md

 The player continues guessing until the correct code is found.
 Repetition of digits is not allowed.

  Features:

-Random secret code generation using Python’s random module

-Loop-based gameplay until the correct guess

-Conditional logic for comparing digits
+a.Random secret code generation using Python’s random module b.Loop-based gameplay until the correct guess c.Conditional logic for comparing digits d.Beginner-friendly implementation

-Beginner-friendly implementation

- Purpose

-This project was created to:

-Practice Python fundamentals
+ Purpose:

-Understand loops and conditional statements

-Learn basic game logic implementation
+a.This project was created to: b.Practice Python fundamentals c.Understand loops and conditional statements d.Learn basic game logic implementation e.Build problem-solving skills

-Build problem-solving skills

  Technologies Used:

-Python
+a.Python

-Random module
+b.Random module

-Conditional statements
+c.Conditional statements

-Loops
+d.Loops